You Earned a Ticket!

 Many of the challenges involved in teaching STEM subjects are human ones, such as recruiting and retaining teachers with the necessary subject knowledge and charisma.
 Research from the Learning Policy Institute in 2018 revealed teacher shortages are most pronounced in certain subject areas including mathematics and science.
 The STEM Teacher Drought, a report from EdTrust West, finds that African American, Latino, and low-income students in California have less access to STEM learning opportunities than their more advantaged peers, and they experience worse academic outcomes in STEM subjects.
 According to the same report, only 10% of elementary students engaged in “practices of science” or had hands-on instruction and labs.

 Science and engineering education stands to benefit from individualized computer-assisted learning as well, if only because achieving mastery in these fields requires pairing competent instruction with clear problem sets.
-But there is a difference between reading about spectrography and actually firing up a Bunsen burner to sleuth the elemental content of a mystery substance.
+But there is a difference between reading about spectrography and actually firing up a Bunsen burner.

 Real tech jobs are multidisciplinary.
 Designing a manufacturing solution, for example, involves art, craft, teamwork, communication, project management, and problem solving.
 It almost certainly involves use of a spreadsheet and some kind of visual design tool.
 These sorts of varied skills are not easy to introduce without the right tools and, crucially, a teacher with the right skills.
 The California State PTA supports community engagement on this issue.
 Arts advocates have worked to add the arts to conversations about STEM by adding the letter A (for arts) to the acronym, making it "STEAM."